EvalynGoemer/blahajEngine/README.md

 # blahajEngine
 A work in progress game engine made using C++ and Vulkan.

-⚠️ The engine currently only supports Linux (Runs on Steam Deck when disabling engine debug mode) ⚠️
+⚠️ The engine currently supports Linux only (works on Steam Deck with debug mode off).
+Windows builds for specific versions may be made upon request, but Windows is NOT a priority. ⚠️

 ## Build Instructions
 You will need the following packages for building on Arch Linux